thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

 entity-list-1:
     0:
         image: /images/user-guide/ui/alias/entity-list-1-pe.png
-        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Group entities" filter type.
-Then choose the entities type and select the entity group.'
+        title: 'In the "Add alias" dialog, enter the alias name, and select the "Entity list" filter type.
+Then choose the entities type and specify entities whose data you want to display on the widget.'

 entity-list-2:
     0: